 Aeration really means taking the time for your wine to oxidize and evaporate.
 When choosing which wines to aerate, a good rule of thumb is to only aerate and decant (don’t worry, we’ll explain decanting in a hot sec) reds, not whites.
 Reds have more tannins, which is better for aeration as it smooths out the flavors. #Science.

 Little did you know, every time you open a bottle, you’re aerating it!
 Even as you’re pouring your wine into glasses and swirling it around to let out all the aromas, you’re aerating it the whole time.
+There are two parts to the aeration equation.
 When wine is exposed to air, it triggers the process of oxidation and evaporation.

-Now don’t panic.
-Your precious wine isn’t going to magically evaporate into thin air if you don’t drink it fast enough.
+Again, your wine won’t magically evaporate into thin air.
 This form of evaporation refers to the undesirable components of wine evaporating, leaving behind the good stuff.
 The dynamic duo of oxidation and evaporation that makes up aeration will eliminate certain elements in your wine while enhancing others at the same time.
 As a result, your wine will smell and taste a lot better.
 And I don’t know about you, but I’m all in for better tasting wine.

 By now you’re probably wondering what wines will benefit from aerating.
 I mean if it makes wines taste and smell better, why wouldn’t you aerate all wines?
 Valid question.
 Not all wines do well with aeration though, especially white as we mentioned earlier.
 Dense red wines that are full-bodied will do better with some air.
 The reason being that these wines can go a longer period of time exposed to oxygen without (gasp) losing flavor.